gradio-app/gradio/guides/05_tabular-data-science-and-plots/creating-a-dashboard-from-supabase-data.md

 In this end-to-end guide, you will learn how to:

-* Creating tables in Supabase
+* Create tables in Supabase
-* Writing data to Supabase using the Supabase Python Client
+* Write data to Supabase using the Supabase Python Client
 * Visualize the data in a real-time dashboard using Gradio

-If you already have data on Supabase that you'd like to visualize in a dashboard, you can skip sections and first two sections and go directly to [visualizing the data]()!
+If you already have data on Supabase that you'd like to visualize in a dashboard, you can skip the first two sections and go directly to [visualizing the data](#visualizing-the-data-in-a-real-time-gradio-dashboard)!

 ## Creating a table in Supabase

 First of all, we need some data to visualize.
-Following this [excellent guide](https://supabase.com/blog/loading-data-supabase-python), we'll create some fake commerce data and put it in Supabase.
+Following this [excellent guide](https://supabase.com/blog/loading-data-supabase-python), we'll create fake commerce data and put it in Supabase.

-1. We'll start by creating a new project in Supabase.
+1\.
+Start by creating a new project in Supabase.
 Once you're logged in, click the "New Project" button

-2. Give your project a name and database password.
+2\.
+Give your project a name and database password.
 You can also choose a pricing plan (for our purposes, the Free Tier is sufficient!)

-3. You'll be presented with your API keys while the database spins up (can take up to 2 minutes).
+3\.
+You'll be presented with your API keys while the database spins up (can take up to 2 minutes).

-4. Click on "Table Editor" (the table icon) in the left pane to create a new table.
+4\.
+Click on "Table Editor" (the table icon) in the left pane to create a new table.
 We'll create a single table called `Product`, with the following schema:

 <center>
 <table>